percona/pmm-doc/docs/get-started/query-analytics.md

     - *Node type*: Type of the node.
     - *User name*: Username of the database being monitored.
     - *Service Name*: The name or identifier of the service.
-    - *Service type*: The service that is being monitored.
-For example, MySQL, PostgreSQl, etc.
+    - *Service type*: The type of service being monitored.
+For example, MySQL, PostgreSQL, etc.

     ![!image](../_images/PMM_QAN_metadata.png)